 In connection with the offering of the Convertible Notes, the Company entered into privately-negotiated capped call transactions with one of the initial purchasers of the convertible notes or its affiliate and certain other financial institutions.
 The Company used approximately \$46.0 million of the net proceeds from the offering of the Convertible Notes to pay the cost of the capped call transactions.
-The capped call transactions are expected generally to reduce potential dilution to the Company's common stock upon any conversion of the Convertible Notes and/or offset any cash payments the Company's common stock upon any conversion of the cape of event that the market value per share of the Company's common stock, as measured under the terms of the capped call transactions at the time of exercise, is greater than the strike price of the capped call transactions (which initially corresponds to the initial conversion price of the Convertible Notes, and is subject to certain adjustments), with such reduction and/or offset subject to a cap initially equal to approximately \$55.16 (which represents a premium of approximately 100% over the last reported sale price of the Company's common stock on November 11, 2020), subject to certain adjustments.
+The capped call transactions are expected generally to reduce potential dilution to the Company's common stock upon any conversion of the Convertible Notes and/or offset any cash payments the Company is required to make in excess of the principal amount of converted notes, as the case may be, in the event that the market value per share of the Company's common stock, as measured under the terms of the capped call transactions at the time of exercise, is greater than the strike price of the capped call transactions (which initially corresponds to the initial conversion price of the Convertible Notes, and is subject to certain adjustments), with such reduction and/or offset subject to a cap initially equal to approximately \$55.16 (which represents a premium of approximately 100% over the last reported sale price of the Company's common stock on November 11, 2020), subject to certain adjustments.
 The capped call transactions are separate transactions, entered into by the Company and are not part of the terms of the Convertible Notes.